Ergodox-io/ergodox-io/src/_entries/guide.md

 title: Guide
 number: 2000
 ---
-This guide will broken down into three separate guides, depending on where you're at in the process.

-What you'll need to source for a full build, as well as price estimates.

-How to assemble the parts

-and how to program and flash the keyboard
+You'll need to decide if you want to go with the standard 76 key or 80 key layout.
+Depending on your soldering ability and tools available, you'll also want to decide if you're going to use surface mount or through hole diodes.

+Gather your parts, solder the board, build and flash your firmware and keep practicing, the new layout can take a bit to get used to.